-1) Draft of policy proposal or research paper due by midnight Oct.
-30th.
-See instructions and
+1) Draft of policy proposal or research paper due by 9:10AM Oct.
+28th.
+See instructions and grading rubric on Quercus.
+Submit via Quercus.

 1) Sassen, Saskia.
 2008.
 "Mortgage Capital and its Particularities: A New Frontier for Global Finance."
 Journal of International Affairs: 187-212.